 No gambling in any form will be allowed at Guthrie High School at any time.
+Infractions may result in administrative disciplinary action.

 GANG CODE / NON-SCHOOL SANCTIONED ORGANIZATIONS

 The following are prohibited at Guthrie High School during the school day and at all school events (home and away):